munificent/craftinginterpreters/book/scanning.md

     minimal set of newlines to turn into semicolons to get to something grammatically valid.

-    This design note would turn into a design essay it I went into complete detail about how that even *works*, much less all the various ways that that is a bad idea.
+    This design note would turn into a design diatribe if I went into complete detail about how that even *works*, much less all the various ways that that is a bad idea.
 It's a mess.
 JavaScript is the only language I know where many style guides demand explicit semicolons after every statement even